Vijayalakshmibollapalli/Netflix-Movie-Recommendation/README.md

-# 🎬 Netflix Movies & Web Series Recommendation System
+# 🎬 Netflix Movies Recommendation System

 A Machine Learning-based Recommendation System that suggests similar movies and web series using Content-Based Filtering and Cosine Similarity.